Producer responsibility for packaging

 These 5 categories are for reporting only.
 They will not be met with a price per kilo.

-• General administrative fee for the authorities (one-off registration fee + yearly admin fee).
+• General administrative fee for the DPA authorities (one-off registration fee + yearly admin fee), and a yearly admin fee for the Danish EPA on 0,025 dkk/kg

 • Eco-modulated fee per material per kilo.
-Fee will be graduated up/down depending on the ‘recycling potential’ of the packaging.
-If below 8 tonnes per year and wish for simple reporting, this is a voluntary option.
+Fee will be modulated up/down depending on the ‘recycling potential’ of the packaging.
+If below 8 tonnes per year and wish for simple reporting, there will be no eco-modulation.

 • Annual membership fee for the Collective Scheme (for legal, administrative and practical work)

 Companies are facing eco-modulation of fees to encourage circular packaging design.
-The contribution is in DKK per ton per type of packaging.
-Depending on the recyclability of the packaging, the packaging is categorized into High/Medium/Low.
-If the packaging element does not meet the criteria, you land in the High category and get an extra cost per kilo of 35% (malus).
+The contribution is in DKK per kilo per type of packaging.
+Depending on the recyclability of the packaging, the packaging is categorized into Green/Yellow/Red level.
+If the packaging element does not meet the criteria, you land in the Red category and get an extra cost per kilo of 35% (malus).
+Also, if you cannot document that the criteria for green/yellow level is met, you will also be in Red level.

-On the other hand, if the packaging element meets the criteria, you are in the Low category and receive a bonus.
+On the other hand, if the packaging element meets the criteria, and it is documented according to the law, you are in the Green category and receive a bonus.

-The bonus depends on the total malus paid in from the High category.
-This malus is distributed among those with Low category as a bonus.
+The bonus depends on the total malus paid in from the Red level packagings.
+This malus is distributed among those with Green level (and eventually Yellow) as a bonus.

 Examples on criteria: